jorgejch/dex-arbitrage/README.md

 ## What?

 Another Dex Flash-loan arbitrage system that:
-- is low cost, works on Polygon;
+- is low cost, works on Binance Smart Chain (BSC);
 - uses AAVE for flash loans;
 - makes use of established patterns when existent;
 - prefers open-source tools but does not shy away from freemium services.